The Jokers in the Academe

 I am not saying that I am a perfect teacher.
 I still have lots to improve.
 At least I have been trying my best to conform with the existing and evolving professional standards set for teachers.

-And who might these jokers be?
+Who might these jokers be?

 One of those that I classify as jokers are the “super dependents.”

 The “super dependents” are teachers who will not solve their own problems.
 They expect their colleagues to do that for them.
 They are the ones who hate exerting extra effort to find a solution to whatever bugs them.
 Their sense of entitlement is so strong that they think that it is the duty of people around them to help them get out of a difficult situation.

 What these jokers consider as problems are not problems to begin with.